What we mean by ‘Shifting Power in Decision-making’

 While grassroots groups have the ability to flip these power structures and build alternative solutions, they may also replicate the same systems that privilege only certain people’s needs for health, safety, and wellbeing.
 The issues at hand are urgent, but without creating groups that challenge these dynamics, our solutions will remain faulty at best, and perpetuate oppressive dynamics at worst.
-The Shifting Power practices aim to give organizers a structure with which to reflect on how their group is already, and could improve upon, operating under the guidance of this value.
+The Shifting Power in Decision-making Guiding Practice aims to give organizers a structure with which to reflect on how their group is already operating under the guidance of this value , and what they could improve upon.